-Quantum Chromodynamics (QCD) is the quantum field theory of quarks and gluons.
+Quantum chromodynamics (QCD) is the quantum field theory of quarks and gluons.
 There are two properties of QCD which are fundamental for a microscopic description of matter: 'confinement' and 'dynamical mass generation'.
 Confinement implies that free quarks and gluons cannot be observed in nature.
 Instead, they are constituents of bound states ('hadrons') as for example protons and neutrons.
 Inside hadrons quarks and gluons interact strongly.
 The dynamics of this interaction generates the constituent masses of quarks.
 This mechanism accounts for 99 percent of all mass observed in our daily life.
 Contributions from a variety of theoretical and experimental approaches are necessary to understand the origins of confinement and quark-mass generation.
-Within a nonperturbative functional integral framework we are working in three research fields related to this challenge.
+Within a nonperturbative functional integral framework we are working in several research fields related to this challenge.

 Firstly, we study the dynamics of the strong interaction and the resulting spectrum and properties of hadrons.
 On the one hand, this includes 'ordinary' hadrons, i.e., baryons with three quarks and mesons with a quark-antiquark pair.
 On the other hand we are particularly interested in 'exotic' hadrons (glueballs, hybrids, and four-quark states) which do not fit into this picture.
 The study of the structure and dynamics of these states is a hot topic in contemporary hadron physics both in theory and experiment.
 Theoretical predictions are related to international experiments at BESIII, Belle II, LHCb, GlueX/JLab and the planned PANDA experiment at FAIR/GSI.
 For reviews including the work of our group see Refs.
 [1, 2].